irzadi/koei/docs/Germany/09 - FAQ.md

 - [Approbation - Approbationsordnung für Ärzte (ÄApprO)](https://www.gesetze-im-internet.de/_appro_2002/BJNR240500002.html)

-## Which tate department exactly is responsible for Approbation?
+## Which agency or organization exactly is responsible for Approbation?

+The reason why it is hard to even say is because each state has different type of agency / organization responsible for approbation.
+Not only that, some states even have *several* different organization for the same task.
+Here is the complete list:

 - Baden-Württemberg - Landesprüfungsamt für Medizin und Pharmazie
 - Bayern - Regierung von Oberbayern (Oberbayern/EU/Drittstaaten) + Regierung von Unterfranken